-Liberty County Housing Authority is a public housing agency in Liberty, Texas that participates in the Section 8 Housing Choice Voucher program.
+Liberty County Housing Authority is a Public Housing Agency in Liberty, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Liberty County Housing Authority serves Liberty County.